sisimai/rb-sisimai/set-of-emails/README.md

 About "set-of-emails" repository
 ================================================================================
 This repository hold bounce mail collections for developing Sisimai.
-Email files in this repository are read from `make test` at p5-Sisimai and rb-Sisimai.
+Email files in this repository are read from `make test` at p5-sisimai and rb-sisimai.

 | Directory                     | Description                                  |